 - Vascular TOS is seen less frequently than the neurogenic type.
 If the subclavian vein is compressed, there may be swelling of the arm, distension of the veins or a diffuse pain in the arm or hand.

 - If the subclavian artery is compressed, patients may notice colour changes, claudication or a vague pain in the arm or hand.
-Early symptoms may be ignored and patients may not seek medical advice until the condition gets worse, with the development of ulceration or gangrene.
+Early symptoms may be ignored and patients may not seek medical advice until the condition becomes worse, with the development of ulceration or gangrene.

 - Pure types are rare and patients often present with symptoms indicative of more than one type.